The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/basic-guide.md

 ## Chain Stratagem and Buff Windows

-As a Scholar you have Chain Stratagem (henceforth Chain), a 2 minute raid buff that increases the crit rate of all attacks against a single target.
+As a Scholar you have Chain Stratagem (henceforth Chain), a two minute raid buff that increases the crit rate of all attacks against a single target.
 Proper usage of Chain by the Scholar and utilization by the party is a major portion of Scholar’s raid dps contribution.
-Chain optimizations will be expanded upon in the advanced guide, but in general it’s important to get the maximum usages of Chain in each fight and to keep it aligned with other 2 minute raid buffs.
+Chain optimizations will be expanded upon in the advanced guide, but in general it’s important to get the maximum usages of Chain in each fight and to keep it aligned with other two minute raid buffs.
 In many fights, this is achieved by simply using Chain properly in the opener and then hitting it as soon as it comes off of CD throughout the fight.
 However parties will sometimes delay buff windows in certain fights due to downtime or certain mechanics.
 It’s important to coordinate these delays with your party so that everyone is able to keep raid buffs and bursts aligned.

-Scholar also has the ability to hold their own resources for 2 minute buff windows in order to improve their own personal dps contribution.
+Scholar also has the ability to hold their own resources for two minute buff windows in order to improve their own personal dps contribution.
 This is done by holding the stacks from your odd minute Aetherflows for usage in even minute raid buff windows.
 For example you can hold the stacks from the Aetherflow usage at 1:15 for the raid buffs 2 minutes into the fight.
 Doing this requires that Aetherflow itself is delayed somewhat so that it happens midway through raid buffs rather than before them, but doing a Dissipation First opener aligns Aetherflow properly for this right away.
-It’s still important to note that you don’t need to use all of your AF stacks on Energy Drain, but aligning your 2 minute windows like this will still be advantageous as it allows all of the Energy Drains you do use to fall in buffs.
+It’s still important to note that you don’t need to use all of your AF stacks on Energy Drain, but aligning your two minute windows like this will still be advantageous as it allows all of the Energy Drains you do use to fall in buffs.

 # Movement Options